When most people start implementing inbound marketing, they're primarily worried about getting enough new leads in the funnel.

 How a lead interacts with your website can tell you a lot about how interested they are in buying from you.
 Take a look at your leads who eventually become customers: Which offers did they download?
 How many offers did they download?
 Which pages -- and how many pages -- did they visit on your site before becoming a customer?

 Both the number and types of forms and pages are important.
 You might give higher lead scores to leads who visited high-value pages (like pricing pages) or filled out high-value forms (like a demo request).
 Similarly, you might give higher scores to leads who had 30 page views on your site, as opposed to three.

 What about leads who have changed their behavior over time?
 If a lead has stopped visiting your website or downloading your offers, they may not be interested anymore.
 You might take points away from leads who've stopped engaging with your website after a certain period of time.
 How long -- 10 days, 30 days, 90 days -- depends on your typical sales cycle.

 4. Email Engagement

-If someone's opted in to receive emails from your company, you're not sure how interested that person is in buying from you.
+If someone's opted in to receive emails from your company by filling out an email popup, you're not sure how interested that person is in buying from you.
 Open and clickthrough rates, on the other hand, will give you a much better idea of their interest level.
 Your sales team will want to know who opened every email in your lead nurturing series, or who always clicked through your offer promotion emails.
 That way, they can focus on the ones who seem most engaged.
 You might also give a higher lead score to leads who click through on high-value emails, like demo offers.